-When in doubt, ask your veterinarian.
+When in doubt, ask your vet.
 Allow him or her to give you the benefit of their knowledge and experience to help you choose the right dog food for your pooch.

-We all want the best of our pets, they’re a part of our family.
+We all want the best for our pets; they’re a part of our family.
 You don’t have to spend a lot of money to give your furry friend wholesome, nutritious food.
 Educate yourself about pet food labels, paying close attention to the ingredient list and the guaranteed analysis.
-Lean about the latest food safety regulations and the food processing equipment used to process the product.
+Learn about the latest food safety regulations and the food processing equipment used to process the product.
 Your dog will love you for it.